reduxjs/reselect/README.md

 ### defaultMemoizeFunc(func, valueEquals = defaultValueEquals)

 `defaultMemoizeFunc` has a cache size of 1.
 This means it always recalculates when an argument changes, as it only stores the result for immediately preceding value of the argument.

-If not otherwise specified, the default MemoizeFunc determines if an argument has changed using reference equality:
+`defaultMemoizeFunc` determines if an argument has changed by calling the valueEquals function.
+The default `valueEquals` function checks for changes using reference equality:

 ```js
 function defaultValueEquals(currentVal, previousVal) {